alefi/blockchain-integration-solution/README.md

 - `PROVIDER_APP_ID`: (optional) In terms of Infura should contain PROJECT ID
 - `PROVIDER_HTTP_URL`: (optional) Use for contract deployment
 - `PROVIDER_WS_URL`: (optional) Use for interaction with a contract
-- `WALLET_PRIVATE_KEY`: (optional, security risk) A private wallet key that is going to be used for the contract deployment on real blockchain and retrieve data from that contract as well.
+- `WALLET_PRIVATE_KEY`: A private wallet key that is going to be used for the contract deployment on real blockchain and retrieve data from that contract as well.

 > 📝 _Please take a look at provided [env example](./.env.example) file located at the project root level._

 ### Initialisation

-To make sure everithing works fine, copy [.env.example](./.env.example) file into .env.local and adjust settings inside according section above.
+To make sure everithing works fine, copy [.env.example](./.env.example) file into `.env.local` and adjust settings inside according section above.

 To first-time initialize the repository, run the following commands: